 The May Stadium, as well as the infamous Ryugyong Hotel, were built as part of this event.
 Pyongyang went underwent the largest construction project the country has ever seen with other projects such as the Sosan Hotel, Chongnyon Youth Hotel and Liberation Street being completed.

 The first “big” event held here was in 1995, with the “Collision in Korea” wrestling event, which at the time was the largest pay per view wrestling event jointly held by Japan Pro-Wrestling, and World Championship Wrestling (which later merged into WWE).

 Of course, the most famous events to happen at the May Day Stadium are the Mass Games, with the Arirang Festival being held here between 2002 – 2013.
-In 20007 the Arirang Mass Games made it into the Guinness Book of World Records when 100.090 participants took part in the event.
+In 2007 the Arirang Mass Games made it into the Guinness Book of World Records when 100,090 participants took part in the event.

 In 2018 the Mass Games returned with Glorious Fatherland, and coincided with the Inter-Korea summit which resulted in President Moon Jae-In giving an unprecedented speech to 150,000 citizens of the DPRK.

 In 2019 the Mass Games made another return under the name of “The People’s Country” and was shown from June to October, one of the longer showings of the Mass Games performances.

 The structure of the stadium features 16 arches arranged in a ring forming the design of a Magnolia, the national flower of the DPRK, or a parachute.
 The height of the roof reaches 60 meters high from the ground.